mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:38:28]

-**Trier:**  Yeah, I think that, you know what we have seen and it's, it's, again, it's been so nice to have such a positive response that we can come into an organization and do a, Just Work keynote for an hour or a half day workshop.
+**Trier:**  Yeah, I think that, you know what we have seen and it's, again, it's been so nice to have such a positive response that we can come into an organization and do a, Just Work keynote for an hour or a half day workshop.
 And that we're literally leaving people with tactical and practical things that they could implement.
-And it's for everyone right now.
-Yes, there are.
-In the frame where we talk about, you know, what do you do?
-Whether any w if you're in either of the four roles, like a person who's been harmed.
-A person who's a upstander, which is a bystander who actually intervenes, or if you're the person who caused harm or a leader, and we can do a deeper dive as far as like what leaders and organizations should be doing.
+And it's for everyone right?
+Yes, there are, in the frame where we talk about, you know, what do you do?
+Whether any...
+If you're in either of the four roles, like a person who's been harmed, a person who's a upstander, which is a bystander who actually intervenes, or if you're the person who has caused harm or a leader.
+And we can do a deeper dive as far as like what leaders and organizations should be doing.
-But there's something for everyone in the framework now Just Work the company.
-We also though have a lot of D and I. Seminars that we do talking about language, talking about, you know, what does, how do you reduce bias in your recruiting?
+But there's something for everyone in the framework.
+Now, Just Work the company, we also though have a lot of D, E, and I Seminars that we do talking about language, talking about, you know, what does, how do you reduce bias in your recruiting?
 What does it mean to, you know, take all this education and awareness that you get and put it into action in the workplace, right?
 And those are seminars that are for everyone as well, whether it doesn't matter where you are in your journey.
-Because for those who actually think that, Hey, I am a, I am an advocate.
-I am a ally.
-You know, one of the things that we talk about in one of the seminars, How do you go from being an ally to an advocate?
+Because for those who actually think that, Hey, I am an advocate, I am a ally, you know, one of the things that we talk about in one of the seminars, is that how do you go from being an ally to an advocate?
-Because allyship is very passive, right?
+Because ally-ship is very passive, right?
 And ally is saying, I'm not going to cause you harm, which is good.
 Right?
-We don't want people to call [00:40:00] each other harm, but an advocate, it says, not only am I not going to cause you harm, but I'm going to through action.
-Stick up for those who have been marginalized and through action.
-And, you know, create a platform and uplift those who, who need, who, who have been marginalized and know that like they may not have access to all the same opportunities as you.
+We don't want people to cause [00:40:00] each other harm, but an advocate, it says, not only am I not going to cause you harm, but I'm going to, through action, stick up for those who have been marginalize.
+And through action, you know, create a platform and uplift those who have been marginalized and know that like they may not have access to all the same opportunities as you.
 And so how do you use your privilege in that way to be an advocate?
 And so it doesn't matter where you're at in your journey.
-There's something that we all need to continue to educate because.
-It's not a sprint and it's not a marathon either.
+There's something that we all need to continue to educate.
+Because, it's not a sprint and it's not a marathon either.
 I hear that a lot of like, oh, it's not a sprint, it's a marathon.
 No, it's actually not a marathon because for those of us who have run a marathon, there is a destination, right.
 When we're very happy